relationaldba/relationaldba.github.io/_posts/2019-03-19-How-to-write-loops-in-T-SQL.md

 I do not recommend using these loop techniques before first considering set based alternatives.
 However, if you find yourself in a position where looping is the only viable solution, go for the one that serves your purpose.

 I hope you found this article helpful.
-Leave a comment letting me know if you use any of these or if you know of any other looping technique using T-SQL.